whitequark/irclogger/README.md

 Use the `./deploy-logger.sh` script for starting or restarting the logger.
 If an instance of it is already active, it will be killed by the script.

+### The channel list does not appear in the sidebar

+The channel list only appears on the domain that matches the "domain" field in application.yml.
+This is done to allow pointing other domains to the main one via CNAME, e.g. see [logs.jruby.org](http://logs.jruby.org/jruby).

 Upgrading
 ---------